ucldc/ingest_deploy/README.md

 - [Ansible](http://www.ansible.com/home) (Version X.X)
 - if using VirtualBox, install the vagrant-vbguest

 Primary <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure</a> components that you'll be using.
-Ask Mark Redar for access to these components:
+Ask Mark Redar for access to these components.
+Note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands:

 - <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface)
 - ingest front machine